Zapit-Optostim/zapit_CAD/Parts_List.md

 # Parts list

 Prices are correct as of January 2023.
+Metric part numbers are listed but Imperial are also available (remove the `/M` from the ThorLabs product codes).

 ## 1. Common optomechanical parts
 Regardless of how you assemble the components, you will require the following.